andy-5/wslgit/README.md

 files on the Windows filesystem or from mapped network shares.

 > Note, to access files on a mapped network drive a WSL1 distribution must be used.

+### WSLGIT_WINDOWS_GIT

+To completely bypass WSL for repositories on the Windows filesystem and instead directly run the Windows Git executable, set a Windows environment variable called `WSLGIT_WINDOWS_GIT` to the path of that executable (usually `C:\Program Files\Git\bin\git.exe`).
+This can be useful (or even required) for several reasons:

+* In mixed environments, where some git repositories are located in WSL but others are located on the Windows filesystem, especially when you want separate `.gitconfig` files between WSL and Windows.
+* As an optimization, to skip the overhead of translating to WSL and running git in WSL.
+* This is required when you want to use TortoiseGit both for repositories in WSL and on the Windows filesystem, by pointing the **Git.exe Path** in TortoiseGit settings to `wslgit\bin`.
+TortoiseGit doesn't support using the WSL Git executable (`usr\bin\git`) for repositories on the Windows filesystem.

 ### WSLGIT
 `wslgit` set a variable called `WSLGIT` to `1` and shares it to WSL.
 This variable can be used in `.bashrc` to